 You should price your products competitively as possible while still making a profit.
 When deciding on prices, consider what similar items are selling for at other locations and how much effort was involved in making your products.

 How can I get people interested in what I’m selling?

 To attract the most traffic possible to your booth, you need to ensure that potential customers know about it!
 The best way to do this is by getting the word out through word of mouth and social media, including sharing photos from previous events where you sold well.

 How much money should I expect to make from a craft fair?

 As mentioned previously, everyone’s experience with a craft fair will be different based on various factors such as location, time of year, event attendance, etc… Additionally, not all vendors have the same amount of overhead.
 This is why we cannot provide specific prices for craft fairs in general because everyone’s individual experience will vary.
-That being said, you should receive more people visiting your booth if there are other similar vendors near you who are drawing attention away from their own booths.
+That being said, you should receive more people visiting your booth if other similar vendors are drawing attention away from their own booths.